 The Marshall Plexi 1959SLP 100W Tube Guitar Amp Head is a reissue of the Marshall Super Lead Model 1959 that was first introduced in 1965.
 This is the amp head that Pete Townshend, Eric Clapton, and Jimi Hendrix used, and we now recognize it as the one that set the standard for how amplifiers should sound and look in Rock music.

 Continue reading “Marshall Plexi 1959SLP 100W Tube Guitar Amp Head”

-Continue reading “What are the Best Budget Digital Modeling Combo Guitar Amps?”
+Continue reading “Best Budget Digital Modeling Combo Guitar Amps”

 The music in this genre also often switches from a clean tone to a heavy distortion and then back again sometimes several times in a single song, and at a moment’s notice.
 This means that we are probably going to be looking for a two-channel amp (one clean, one distorted), preferably with the ability to switch channels using a footswitch.
-Because most people would probably agree that tubes sound better than solid state even in a modern rock context, these amps will all be tube amps.
+Because most people would probably agree that tubes sound better than solid state even in a modern Rock context, these amps will all be tube amps.

 Eric Clapton, B.B.King, Buddy Guy, and Muddy Waters all got plenty of miles out of their combo amps.
-This list of greats is just scratching the surface.
+This list of great combo amps for the Blues is just scratching the surface.
 The combo amp is the perfect partner for the blues guitarist, especially since they are most often easy to transport.
 Combo amps are usually lower wattage which means that you can drive them harder without turning your neighbours into enemies.
-Continue reading “What is the Best Guitar Combo Amplifier for Blues?”
+Continue reading “What are the Best Guitar Combo Amps for the Blues?”